Machine Learning for Medical Systems

 |Seminar||Wednesday 7:15 - 8:45am||21.10.2015||G29-K058|

 If you have any questions concerning the lectures or assignments please contact (if possible by email):

 All students are required to participate in the seminar classes.
-Every two weeks, there will be an assignment sheet that will be handed out one week in advance.
+Each week, there will be an assignment sheet that will be handed out one week in advance.
 This sheet has to be prepared by every student and will be discussed in class.
 Prerequisites for an oral exam and a 'Schein' is fulfillment of the following criteria: